Professional Certificate in Construction

 Part-Time Degree & Certificate Programs

-Wentworth’s Construction Certificate program is designed for adult learners who are either looking to enter the construction industry or would like to gain career-enhancing skills in plan reading, estimating, wood framing and masonry.
+Wentworth’s Professional Construction Certificate program is designed for adult learners who are either looking to enter the construction industry or would like to gain career-enhancing skills in plan reading, estimating, wood framing and masonry.

 Each of the four courses in this program takes 7-weeks to complete with course offerings in the evening and is worth 3.5 CEUs.